Ingesting with MRSS

 <media:content> element's href

 attribute must be an HTTP URL to the file on your server, as in the following

 <media:content url="http://mysite.com/upload/lacrosse_70.mov" />

-- Upload the XML manifest file to one of the MRSS locations you provided.
-Make sure
+- Host the XML manifest file on one of the MRSS locations you provided.
+Make sure that

 the filename and path exactly matches one of the paths you provided to Ooyala.
 Note: Unfortunately, the concept of "client logging" does not apply to MRSS feed-based processing.
 The best way to verify that your feed is processing successfully is to check for the appearance of your assets, either with the Backlot UI or the Backlot API /v2/assets request.